951-579-4096

 Another tip: Don’t attempt to clean the sponge with water, or it won’t be usable for cleaning soot.

 4. When all sections of the sponge are clogged with soot, cut off the affected layers.
-If the sponge is clean again, just continue to use it in removing soot.
+If the sponge is clean again, just continue to use it to remove and clean soot.

 Cleaning the Residue Stains on the Walls